TylerSell/nfl_playoffs/README.md

 This program has a CLI in the bin directory named 'playoffs' that allows all the functionality of this gem.

-In addition to each conference total playoff standings it will also display/return the following information:
+In addition to each conference playoff teams it will also display/return the following information:

-Total Wins
-Total Losses
-Total Ties
-Playoff Y/N
+Record
 First Round Bye
 Home Field